ryo8000/convert-speech-to-text/README.md

 ## Deploy

-Deploy using terraform.
+1. Deploy using terraform.
 Execute the following command.

 ```
 terraform apply
 ```

-Then enter your AWS account id and AWS S3 bucket.
+2. Enter your AWS account id, AWS region and AWS S3 bucket.

-Enter yes to the last question to deploy.
+3. Enter yes to the last question to deploy.

 ## Setup a development environment